University Policies and Regulations

 The California State University (CSU) takes very seriously complaints and concerns regarding the institution.
 If you have a complaint regarding the CSU, you may present your complaint as follows:

-3. If your complaint concerns an alleged violation by the CSU of other state law, including laws prohibiting fraud and false advertising, you may present your claim complaint to the university president or designee at excellence@csub.edu.
-See Procedure for Student Complaints—Executive Order No. 1063 for details regarding the complaint requirements and complaint process.
+- If your complaint concerns an alleged violation by the CSU of other state law, including laws prohibiting fraud and false advertising, you may present your claim complaint to the university president or designee at excellence@csub.edu.
+See the Student/Applicant Complaint Procedure for Alleged Violations of State Law Not Covered by Another CSU Complaint Procedure—Executive Order No. 1063 for details regarding the complaint requirements and complaint process.

 If you believe that your complaint warrants further attention after you have exhausted all the steps outlined by the university, or by WASC, you may file an appeal with the Assistant Vice Chancellor, Academic and Student Affairs (or designee) at the CSU Chancellor's Office.